 Things have obviously changed a lot since 2016, however, and current index offerings incorporate bitcoin, rather than pitting it against the rest of the market.
 But the question remains: is spreading your money across a spectrum of coins more likely to yield the profit maximizing–risk minimizing effect investors hope for?

 How you answer this question will come down to the perspective you choose to adopt.

-Some people think that the altcoin market is overvalued and that many of the coins are not good investments (even in the top 20).
+Some people think that Bitcoin is stupid.
+Some people think that the altcoin market is overvalued and that many of the coins therein are not good investments (even in the top 20).
 They see only a few cryptocurrencies surviving the inevitable growing pains.
-From this bearish perspective, buying an index accomplishes little.
+From any of these vantage points, buying an index accomplishes little.
 To quote Woo again, “my conclusion is we don’t really parallel the stock market (where indexes are very successful) because we are in a world of unvetted shitcoins.”

 At the end of the day, everyone will have to make these determinations for themselves.